About Blue Zebra Media

 I cut my teeth in the world of agriculture by writing for The Farm Forum, the leading agricultural publication in South Dakota, North Dakota and Minnesota.
 Soon, I found myself carving a niche in this field, writing pieces for publications such as Massey Ferguson Today, AGCO Advantage, Farm Journal, Farm Industry News and Feed Lot Magazine.

-I have experience with content marketing through writing for Menards, Foundation Recovery Network, AGCO and Massey Ferguson.
+I have experience with content marketing through writing for Menards, Foundations Recovery Network, AGCO, and Massey Ferguson.
 I understand the importance of improving both trust and revenue through creative, informational content and good storytelling.